Body

 To claim that this Buddhist model is representative of what is most meaningful, most loving and most true in the world, however, feels like violence against the soul and takes quite a hefty dose of ignorance and arrogance to pull off.

-There is a deeper layer of realness and truth that opens up when we include the soul realm.
+There is a deeper layer of realness and truth that opens up when the soul realm is included.
 The benefits of including soulfulness in your practice model (beyond it just being more true and representative) are:

 The biggest challenge is that it takes a lot of courage and humility to engage with the path in this way.